plugcommunity/documentation/api/endpoints/booth_cycle.md

 # booth/cycle Endpoint

-The booth/cycle endpoint enables you to cycle the waitlist.
+The booth/cycle endpoint enables you to decide whether the waitlist should cycle or not.

-**Note**: you need to have sufficient permissions in the room to access this resource.
+**Note**: You need to have sufficient permissions in the room to access this resource.

 ### Endpoint